ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 and inherits the security properties of TLS.
 The handshake generates keys, which are then exported to the rest of the QUIC connection, and are used to protect the rest of the streams.

-The initial QUIC messages are sent without encryption in order to start the TLS handshake.
+Initial QUIC messages are encrypted using "fixed" keys derived from the QUIC version and public packet information (Connection ID).
-Once the handshake has generated keys, the subsequent messages are encrypted.
+Once handshake has generated keys, subsequent messages are encrypted.
 The TLS 1.3 handshake for QUIC is used in either a single-RTT mode or a fast-open zero-RTT mode.
 When zero-RTT handshakes are possible, the encryption first transitions to use the zero-RTT keys before using single-RTT handshake keys after the next TLS flight.